saiki-k/hk-silksong-savegame-analyzer/README.md

 Using the analyzer is simple!

-Just drag and drop your savefile into the upload box on the site, or click the box to browse and upload it.
+Just drag and drop your save file into the upload box on the site, or click the box to browse and upload it.

-If you’re unsure where your savefile is located, the savefile paths for most platforms are conveniently listed right above the upload area.
+If you’re unsure where your save file is located, the save file paths for most platforms are conveniently listed right above the upload area.

 Once uploaded, the analyzer will automatically parse your data and display your progress towards 100% completion.